 A. If a student has reason to believe that he/she has been denied equal access to any NNU program, service, or activity due to disability, first he/she is encouraged to attempt a resolution of the concerns independently by initiating a meeting with the staff member, faculty member, administrator, or student with whom there is a concern or disagreement.
 Many times when both parties have the advantage of directly sharing their concerns, the matter can be resolved without further assistance.

-B. If independent resolution is not satisfactory, and the student believes that his/her rights as defined under Section 504 of the Rehabilitations Act of 1973 or the Americans With Disabilities Act of 1990 have been denied, the student should submit a written account of the situation to the Director of Academic Advising.
+B. If independent resolution is not satisfactory, and the student believes that his/her rights as defined under Section 504 of the Rehabilitations Act of 1973, the Americans With Disabilities Act of 1990, or the ADAAA of 2008 have been denied, the student should submit a written account of the situation to the Director of CASA.
 The report should be submitted immediately after the independent resolution process has been attempted, but in no case more than 30 days.

-C. If a faculty member has questions, concerns, or objections to any accommodation of any student with a disability, the faculty member should discuss the issues with the Director of Academic Advising.
-The Director of Academic Advising will assist the faculty member in resolving the issue in a satisfactory manner so that course requirements or expectations are not substantially altered.
+C. If a faculty member has questions, concerns, or objections to any accommodation of any student with a disability, the faculty member should discuss the issues with the Director of CASA.
+The Director of CASA will assist the faculty member in resolving the issue in a satisfactory manner so that course requirements or expectations are not substantially altered.

-Students who request special accommodations for disabilities must have current documentation of a disability on file in the office of Academic Advising from a qualified professional, such as a licensed counselor, psychologist, psychiatrist, or physician.
+Students who request special accommodations for disabilities must have current documentation of a disability on file in CASA from a qualified professional, such as a licensed counselor, psychologist, psychiatrist, or physician.
 The documentation should contain the following items:

 - Date(s) of evaluation.